How to Move On

 Look at your life as a journey

 It’s important to keep in mind that everyone who’s doing okay now has had moments when they thought they’d never be okay.
-A break up may feel like the end of the world, but years from now, a struggle of today will feel like a lesson from the past.
+A breakup may feel like the end of the world, but years from now, a struggle of today will feel like a lesson from the past.
 The more we can look at our lives as fluid and not fixed, the more we can see our experiences in perspective.
 The end of a relationship is not the end of our story.
 Whether we’re with someone or on our own, no one else can possess our story or our identity.
-We may leave a relationship feeling like we left part of ourselves behind, wondering how to move on without them, but the truth is we are still whole, still evolving, and still growing all the time.
+We may leave a relationship feeling like we left part of ourselves behind, wondering how to move on without the other person, but the truth is we are still whole, still evolving, and still growing all the time.

-Keeping the imagery of movement in our minds is a way of preventing ourselves from being caught in the whirlpool of an inner critic that tells us we will never be able to move on or to feel ourselves again.
+Keeping the imagery of movement in our minds is a way of preventing ourselves from being caught in the whirlpool of an inner critic that tells us we will never be able to move on or feel like ourselves again.

 Silence your inner critic

 The “critical inner voice” is a term used by Dr. Robert Firestone to describe a negative thought process we all have that is like an internalized nemesis.
 This cruel “voice” criticizes, coaches, and even pities us (and others) in ways that undermine us when we’re up and kick us when we’re down.
-A lot of the pain and suffering we experience after a break up is owed to this inner critic.
-Common post-break-up “voices” include:
+A lot of the pain and suffering we experience after a breakup is owed to this inner critic.
+Common post-breakup “voices” include:

 - “I told you she would leave you.”

 - “No one will ever love you.”

 - “Have a drink.
 It will make you feel better.”